OptimalDesignLab/PDESolver.jl/deps/README.md

  of the non-standard packages, even if already installed `PDESOLVER_FORCE_DEP_INSTALL_pkg_name`: force the checkout and re-installation of the package named `pkg_name`.

 For all these environmental variables, the value is not important, only the existance of the variable.

+## Offline Installation
+If the internet is not accessible from the machine where the code is to be installed, it is possible to download the packages to a specified directory on another machine and then copy them to the machine where they will be installed.
+To do this, set the envinronmental variable PDESOLVER_BUNDLE_DEPS to tell the build script to perform bundling instead of installation, and set the path to the directory where the deps should be stored in the variable PDESOLVER_PKGDIR.

+After running the build script, copy the contents of teh PDESOLVER_PKGDIR to the package directory on the target machine, set PDEOSLVER_FORCE_INSTALL_ALL, and run the build script as usual.

+The only difficulty is packages that internally perform additional downloads.
+These downloads will have to be done before copying to the target machine.

 ## Logging
 The file `deps/install.log` is created and written to with the progress of the